Abbott Lawrence

-Abbott Lawrence (December 16, 1792, Groton, Massachusetts – August 18, 1855) was an American businessman, politician, and philanthropist.
-He was among the group of industrialists that founded a settlement on the Merrimack River that would later be named for him, Lawrence, Massachusetts.
+Abbott Lawrence (December 16, 1792 – August 18, 1855) was an American businessman, politician, and philanthropist.
+He was among the group of industrialists who founded a settlement on the Merrimack River that would later be named for him, Lawrence, Massachusetts.

 Early life and education

 Lawrence was born on December 16, 1792, in Groton, Massachusetts, the son of American Revolutionary War officer Samuel Lawrence.
 He attended Groton Academy, now known as the Lawrence Academy, in Groton.